Alluxio/alluxio/docs/Running-Spark-on-Tachyon.md

 please recompile Spark with the right version of Tachyon, by changing the Tachyon version in spark/core/pom.xml.

+Spark1.1.x and Spark1.2.x is bundled with Tachyon 0.5.0.

 ## Input/Output data with Tachyon

 The additional prerequisite for this part is [Spark](http://spark-project.org/docs/latest/) (0.6 or